andrewt3000/MachineLearning/neuralNets.md

 **Activation function** - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 ReLu is a popular modern activation function.
 [pytorch activations](https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity)

-#### Sigmoid
-Sigmoid activation functions outputs a value between 0 and 1.
-It is a smoothed out step function.
-Sigmoid is not zero centered and it suffers from activation saturation issues.
-Historically popular, but not currently popular.

-#### Tanh
-Tanh activation function outputs value between -1 and 1.
-Tanh is a rescaled sigmoid function.
-Tanh is zero centered but still suffers from activation saturation issues similar to sigmoid.
-Historically popular, but not currently popular.

 #### ReLu
-ReLu activation is currently (2018) the most popular activation function.
+ReLu activation is currently popular in linear layers and cnns.
 ReLu stands for rectified linear unit.
 It returns 0 for negative values, and the same number for positive values.
 Relu can suffer from "dead" relus (vanishing gradient?)
 pytorch [nn.ReLU()](https://docs.pytorch.org/docs/stable/generated/torch.nn.ReLU.html)

 ```python